kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

 **PlacementBinPackingPlugin (New)** Implements `PlacementScorer`.
 Scores Placements to maximize utilization (tightest fit) and minimize fragmentation.

-### Potential Future Extensions (Beta Candidates)
+### Potential Future Extensions

-The following features are out of scope for the initial Alpha implementation but are considered for future releases (post-1.36):
+The following features are out of scope for this KEP but are considered for future separate KEPs improving and extending the proposed functionality:

 1. **Prioritized Placement Scheduling:** Allowing a set of preferred placements with fallbacks (e.g., prefer Rack, fallback to Block).
 This would introduce